jacobenget/jacobenget.github.io/docs/index.md

 I'm excited to step out of my sabbatical and into an engaging role!

 I dream of being in a technical position, surrounded by curious and empowered folks, doing work that enables users to create amazing things.
+I'm confident that in whatever work I do next I'll make a strong positive impact, as I've done in the past[^9].

-My optimal arrangement doesn't require any specific industry, company structure, or technology stack[^4].
+My optimal arrangement doesn't require any specific industry, company structure, or technology stack[^4], as I have been consistently successful at adopting new tools to get the job done.
 I'm located in Minneapolis, MN, and don't fancy moving but would be comfortable with remote work.

 **Areas Where I Have a Strong Interest**